 Policies that are issued out of state are controlled by the law of that state.
 This blogpost only addresses Virginia law.

-2. Are You Dealing With An Accident?
+2. Are you Dealing with an Accident?

 In general only accidents are covered.
 “Accident” and “occurrence” are synonymous.
 Utica Mutual v.
 Travelers, 223 Va.
 145. That means that intentional acts are not covered.
 Punitive damages may be covered if there is any ambiguity in the policy as to what damages means.
 USAA v.
-Webb, 235 Va.
+Webb, 255 Va.
 655 (1988)

 3. Is the Vehicle an Owned Vehicle i.e., a Covered Vehicle?

 The term “owned auto” is precisely defined.
 It includes a trailer, a replacement or newly acquired auto for 30 days after purchase or a temporary substitute auto.
-A rental car is a temporary substitute if your covered auto is out of commission due to breakdown, repair, servicing, loss or destruction.
+A rental car is a temporary substitute if your covered auto is out of commission due to a breakdown, repair, servicing, loss or destruction.
 If however the rental car is simply being used for vacation purposes, then it is a non-owned auto.
 Imagine that you own two vehicles insured by two separate companies or the same company.
 You are driving vehicle #2 and are involved in a crash that is your fault.
 You are entitled to liability coverage under vehicle #2 but not under vehicle #1, since vehicle #1 is not a covered auto under the policy issued for vehicle #2.

-Coverage Follows The Car
+Coverage Follows the Car

 The traditional rule in terms of liability coverage is that the coverage follows the vehicle.
 What that means is that the coverage is literally stuck to the car.
-That is the foundation of liability coverage in regards to automobiles.
+That is the foundation of liability coverage in regard to automobiles.
 The coverage on the vehicle is primary.

-A. Lack of permissive use may create circumstances where coverage doesn’t follow the vehicle;
+A. Lack of permissive use may create circumstances where coverage doesn’t follow the vehicle.

 B. Garage policies.
-There are some rules that apply:
+There are some rules that apply.

-1. Coverage does not follow the vehicle.
+- Coverage does not follow the vehicle.
 The primary liability coverage is with the user.
 If the user has no coverage, then the garage policy kicks in.

-2. The UM coverage under the garage policy is secondary to other coverage.
+- The UM coverage under the garage policy is secondary to other coverage.

-3. UIM coverage of the garage policy is primary.The same principle applies in regards to auto dealers’ loaner cars and test drive cars.
+- UIM coverage of the garage policy is primary.
+The same principle applies in regard to auto dealers’ loaner cars and test drive cars.

 C. Rental cars.
 If you do not buy coverage from the rental agency, then your coverage is primary for liability.
 Under the so-called “Graves Amendment” found at 49 U.S.C.
-30106, a claim cannot be asserted against the rental company on a vicarious liability theory.
+30106, a claim cannot be asserted against a rental company on a vicarious liability theory.
 Only a direct liability theory can be asserted against the rental company.

 Temporary Substitute Vehicle

 A temporary substitute vehicle is one not owned by the named insured which is used temporarily as a substitute while the covered auto is in the shop.
-This may include a rental or loaner.
+This may be a rental or loaner.
 The purpose of this expanded definition is to expand the coverage.

 With a temporary substitute vehicle, the insurance on that vehicle is primary and the insured driver’s coverage is excess.

 Rental car companies operating in Virginia must maintain the statutory minimum liability coverage.
-Virginia Code § 46.2-108(D).
+Va.
+Code 46.2-108(D).
 Liability coverage provided by a self-insured company is always primary to any other coverage regardless of any contrary provisions that may appear in a rental agreement.
 USAA v.
 Hertz, 265 Va.
 450 (2003) UM and UIM coverage provided by a self-insured company is secondary to any other available coverage.
-Virginia Code § 46.2-368(B) Rental agreements frequently require that the renter indemnify the rental company against the renter’s negligence.
+Va.
+Code 46.2-368(B) Rental agreements frequently require that the renter indemnify the rental company against the renter’s negligence.
 If the rental vehicle is a temporary substitute, then the renter’s personal liability carrier is required to reimburse the rental car company for any payments the rental car company made to the injured party.
 Farmers Insurance v.
 Enterprise, 281 Va.
 612, 621 (2011)

 In regards to rental cars, there frequently arises the issue of permissive use.
-Typically in a rental agreement one or two people are identified as being the authorized user(s).
+Typically in a rental agreement, one or two people are identified as being the authorized user(s).
 If the renter gives permission to a third party to drive the vehicle, you may have several consequences:

-• If the user resides with his parents, then the rental car may be deemed to be non-owned and all the user need prove is that he had a reasonable belief he had permission.
+- If the user resides with his parents, then the rental car may be deemed to be non-owned and all the user need prove is that he had a reasonable belief that he had permission.
 If so, then he has coverage under the parent’s policy since the rental car is non-owned.

-• The lack of authorized permission does not void the coverage for the passengers in spite of what the rental contract says i.e., they may have UM/UIM coverage.
+- The lack of authorized permission does not void the coverage for the passengers in spite of what the rental contract says i.e., they may have UM/UIM coverage.

 4. Operation, Maintenance and Use